 If for some strange reason you’re looking to continue having demonic clowns burned into your memory after seeing It, then you might want to check out Clown.
-By most movie standards Clown is not good; a man who puts on a clown suit he can’t take off and slowly turns into a clown demon isn’t exactly touting itself as a masterpiece.
+By most movie standards Clown is not good; a man who puts on a clown suit he can’t take off and slowly turns into a clown demon isn’t exactly taking itself too seriously.
 Is Clown bad?
-Yes, but it’s about a guy who can’t take off a clown suit slowly turning him into a clown demon, and that definitely counts for something.
+Yes, but it’s about a guy who can’t take off a clown suit that is slowly turning him into a clown demon, and that definitely counts for something.

-Stormare played the Russian cosmonaut who enjoyed yelling Russian Space Station over and over again — he was really passionate about that space station.
+Stormare played the Russian cosmonaut who enjoyed yelling Russian Space Station over and over again.
+He was really passionate about that space station.
 Karlsonn previously knew of the costumes’ existence as he was the last one to wear it.
-He explains to Kent—as he has him tied down on a table prepared to chop his head off—the costume is the skin and hair of a demon, and the only way to stop his transformation is to be decapitated.
+He explains to Kent—as he has him tied down on a table prepared to chop his head off—that the costume is the skin and hair of a demon, and the only way to stop his transformation is to be decapitated.
 As you can imagine, Kent is not fond of this news.

 Not a Clown Demon

 Normal Day At the Hardware Store